 Travel Can be a Dirty Business

 I’m not a germophone normally, but I do realize that travel can be a dirty business.
-Whether it’s a ride on public transit, a flight on a plane or a stay in a hotel room, the germs are hiding everywhere.
+Whether it’s a ride on public transit, a flight on a plane, the bathroom at the highway rest stop or a stay in a hotel room, the germs are hiding everywhere.

-Here are the germiest spots in a hotel room that get wiped down with Clorox wipes before I unpack.
+Here are the germiest spots in a hotel room, Airbnb or beach house that get wiped down with Clorox wipes before I unpack.

 For a few years after I encountered that smooth-faced TV remote, I used my Clorox wipes to clean the regular TV remote.
 Then I read a Real Simple article that said I likely wasn’t being completely effective.
 It suggests packing a gallon-size Ziploc bag.
 Simply slip the remote into the Ziploc, and zip it up.
 Then wash your hands for at least 20 seconds.
 It’s just one more great use for Ziploc bags for traveling.